Who Are The Elkhart 4

 Currently Blake, Levi, Jose and Anthony are in prison.
 You can find you where they are by clicking here.
 From what we have been told they have the strong support of their families and a lot of the residents in the community.

-We are at the beginning of the appeals process.
+We are going through the appeals process.
 Blake Layman, Levi Sparks and Anthony Sharp have all filed appeals.
-Jose Quiroz is apparently trying to file an appeal but things are more complex because of his plea deal.
+Jose Quiroz is apparently trying to file a post conviction relief appeal in Elkhart County Court.

 The Elkhart 4 were featured on an episode of the Dr. Phil Show in January 2014.
 Smoke and Apple Films is currently completing a documentary on the juvenile justice system in The United States.
 This documentary will feature the case of The Elkhart 4.
 This start of the documentary was featured at the Sheffield Documentary Film Festival in the UK June 2013.
 To watch the movie trailer click here.
 Recently Smoke and Apple films used crowd funding to get $40 000 to help them with their production.
 In July 2014 the story of the Elkhart 4 was featured on ABC Nightline Prime.